numynox/talasius/content/agenda/index.en.md

 {{< countdown date="2026-07-11T12:00:00" >}}

 {{< lead >}}
-Please arrive at [El dos del Bec](/content/location/index.en.md) by 12:00 PM.
+Please come to [El dos del Bec](/content/location/index.en.md) at 12:00 PM.
 {{< /lead >}}

 The end of the celebration is planned between 9:00 PM and 10:00 PM leaving enough time to return to your hotel.

-> More details on the agenda of the day will be provided on this page at a later point.
-Please check again some weeks before the wedding.

 ## Morning activities